 Far, far less exciting than that first drive on one’s own: getting your first automotive insurance statement.
 Young drivers generally pay far more for automotive insurance than any other age group.
 Why?
 Because studies have shown that they’re far more likely to become involved in serious automobile accidents.
 In fact, the Centers for Disease Control and Prevention (or CDC) report that in 2013 people aged 15-24 accounted for roughly 30 percent of the costs associated with motor vehicle injuries.
 In total, that cost is about $26 billion.
 Now, keep in mind that, while young drivers are responsible for almost one-third of the cost associated with traffic accidents, they represent only 14 percent of the United States population.

 That’s why insurance companies tend to charge young drivers – and especially young, male drivers – a lot for car insurance.
-An investigation by The Globe and Mail in October 2014 showed that a male driver in his early twenties would pay more than $4,500 a year to insure a used Toyota Corolla.
+An investigation by The Globe and Mail showed that a male driver in his early twenties would pay more than $4,500 a year to insure a used Toyota Corolla.
 For many young men working part-time jobs or trying to get through school, that’s an incredible amount of money.